valiGrimO/PETRA/roadmap.md

 + when rendering, if R3 is selected, check if one DM vertex color at least is present on the selected mesh
 + add "help button" in the panel, in relation with each layer and/or parameter, linking to a specific page of the documentation for R3 at least, but probably each layer
 + rewrite the whole documentation, but in English this time

+## User interface, general interactions:
+- [ ] complete the integration of cameras manager
+- [ ] load action's scripts and add a player to execute them (layer renderer)
+- [ ] add controls over some rendering options (listed hereafter)